SILK ROAD RAIL ADVENTURE

 Time seems to fold here… did you just accidentally step into a time portal?!
 It’s all too easy to picture caravans traversing the Silk Road and ancient merchants trading exotic goods along the paths you’ll tread today.

-Accommodation: Hotel Islam Khodja (or similar), Khiva – Uzbekistan
+Accommodation: Bankir Hotel (or similar), Khiva – Uzbekistan

 Day 9 – Khiva